abdulmalik0602/abdulmalik0602/README.md

-# 👋 Hi there, I'm Abdul Malik
+# ⚙️ Abdul Malik P A
+Building future-ready platforms with code, cloud, and creativity.

 _🖤✨ “From Stack to Strategy, I own it.” ✨🖤_

 🎯 A driven and passionate **Full Stack Developer** with 1.5+ years of hands-on experience in building scalable, secure, and modern web and mobile applications.